 The 350-ft-long bridge features a 50-ft-long, single-leaf bascule span that opens to a nearly vertical position; however, Parsons’ design also reduces the number of required bridge openings by increasing the bridge’s vertical clearance so the closed bridge can accommodate taller ships than the old bridge.
 This design significantly improves traffic flow during the busy tourist season.

 Parsons’ design incorporates fewer approach spans and moves the bascule span 50 feet to the west, improving line-of-sight deficiencies.
-Improvements also include new marine traffic and lighting systems that meet current U.S. Coast Guard requirements and a closed-circuit television system to monitor marine traffic as it approaches the bridge.Parsons (NYSE: PSN) is a leading disruptive technology provider for the future of global defense, intelligence, and critical infrastructure, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+Improvements also include new marine traffic and lighting systems that meet current U.S. Coast Guard requirements and a closed-circuit television system to monitor marine traffic as it approaches the bridge.Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
 Please visit Parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.